Mayank-Prakash-Sharma18/cheers2freedom/content/english/about-me/_index.md

 ## Hello I’m Mragank Shandilya

-I’m an Academician, Blogger, and Digital Marketer
+I’m an Academician, Blogger, and Digital Marketer, with speciality in JavaScript and SEO.

 I have worked in various fields, be it MNCs (corporate), armed forces, PSUs or private sector.
 I was a software engineer for 3 years, also worked in Indian Air Force as Flight lieutenant.

 I also have vast experience with freelancing work and just enjoy the freedom that it allows me.
 The freedom to work from anywhere and at anytime of my choice.
-Moreover, it allows me to be with my pets and family.

-I had my first puppy when I was around 6 years old.
-Thereafter, we also got a couple of parrots and rabbits.
-Our home used to look like a mini zoo.
-And I loved it.
-Then I got a couple of dogs at the age of 17, which remained with me till they died at a ripe age of 12 years, in 2011.
-One of my friend used to have a lot of kittens, and I loved spending time with them too.
-Even today I cannot imagine my life without my four-legged friends.
+I have worked on various projects ranging from C++, .NET to Java.
+But my expertise lies in Javascript, Angular and Ionic.

-I love dogs and animals in general and I believe in giving them freedom even if we have them as pets.
-Not a big fan of tying them up all the time.
+I am also an active blogger and own many websites and YouTube channels, from topics ranging from Digital Marketing, Coding, Competitive examinations to Career Counselling, Motivation and Healthcare.

-This website is a small effort on my side to share my tips and tricks with a wider audience, when it comes to taking care of our pets.
+Apart from coding and digital marketing, I have various hobbies, such as reading novels and sports, specially Cricket, Football, TT, and Badminton.

 Regards <br>
 Mragank Shandilya <br>